alu042/DAT158-2022/notebooks/README.md

 # Course notebooks

 Here you will find all the Jupyter notebooks used in the course.
-Make sure to also check out the notebooks from the course textbook: :point_right: https://github.com/ageron/handson-ml2
+Make sure to also check out the notebooks from the course textbook: <br>:point_right: https://github.com/ageron/handson-ml2

 <p>